 1. Practice gratitude

 If your child is fixated on the negative, help them create new mental pathways by practicing gratitude.
 During a time when my son was prone to rehearsing all the bad things that had happened or might happen, we encouraged him to say three good things he was thankful for that day.
-Ending the day with gratitude trains the mind to see the whole picture and builds trust in God.
+Ending the day with gratitude trains the mind to see the whole picture.

 2. Journal what is known